OndrejMottl/APD_R-Ratepol_workshop/step_by_step_guide.md

   539003       0        6          0           3
 ------------------------------------------------------

-Here, we strongly advocate that attention should be paid to the section of  ecological ecological group, as well, as harmonisation of the pollen taxa.
-However, that is not subject of this workflow.
+Here, we strongly advocate that attention should be paid to the section of the ecological group, as well, as the harmonisation of the pollen taxa.
+However, that is not the subject of this workflow.

 We can now try to visualise the taxa per sample_id